brettcutt/issue-tracker/README.md

 - For testing and assessment purposes, the following username and password can be used.
 This will give the user limited access to the admin panel and allow them to add a bug, feature or comment.
-Also this will bring up the admin hyperlink in the nav menu, that wouldn't be there for regular users.
+An extra admin hyperlink will be in the navigation menu, that wouldn't be there for regular users.
+Also the test admin can change the status of their own tickets to see that functionality.

   - username = testadmin
   - password = testpassword